ntldstats/ntldstats_api/docs/source/info.rst

 Registry Object
     :id: id of Registry
     :name: name of Registry
-    :info_url: public nTLDStats_ URL to get more informations about Registry
+    :info_url: public nTLDStats_ URL to get more information about Registry
     :url: url of Registry

 Backend Object
     :id: id of Backend
     :name: name of Backend
-    :info_url: public nTLDStats_ URL to get more informations about Backend
+    :info_url: public nTLDStats_ URL to get more information about Backend
     :url: url of Backend

 Whois Object